samyuh/samyuh/README.md

 <h3 align="center">Heyyy!
 This is my Github Profile!</h3>

 My name is Diogo Samuel Fernandes and currently I'm a software engineering student at FEUP.
-I'm on third year of my degree.
+I'm on fouth year of my degree.

 ---
 ##### About me